 }

-So now we have all the advantages of variant but don’t have problems that are related to C++ verbosity and complex syntax.
+So now we have all the advantages of variant but don’t have the problems related to C++ verbosity and complex syntax.
 Cool, isn’t it?
-So now we see from function call side the type that restricts direct access to possibly unexistant value, force each function to explicitly process the error if it occurs and make our control flow linear and safe.
+Now we see from the function call side a type that restricts direct access to a possibly nonexistent value, forces each function to explicitly process the error if it occurs, and makes our control flow linear and safe.

-Of course this Result interface example is a bit costrated and guys familiar with Rust would rather costrated me for this but I don’t pretend I try to write good enough code while writing this article so I don’t care.
+Of course this Result interface example is a bit castrated, and folks familiar with Rust would rather castrate me for this, but I’m not pretending to write production-quality code in this article, so I don’t care.

-For C++ gungsters: Result is in standard library now!
+For C++ gangsters: Result is in the standard library now!

 What I didn’t mention

-Of course there are some more ways of error handling available with different type of comfort in different programming languages.
-Lets list them:
+Of course there are some more ways of error handling available with different levels of comfort in different programming languages.
+Let’s list them:

 Return error, value is inout parameter